zhdenny/bar_assistant_database/README.md

 To import database you must already have an instance of bar-assistant in working order.
 It must be on the latest version of Bar-Assistant as well.
 Then follow these steps:
 1. Download database zip from dropbox link above.
 Be SURE you are downloading the zip file and NOT the entire Folder in Dropbox.
 Dropbox shows two download buttons - One is the folder and one is for an individual file in the folder.
-2. Place database zip in your bar-assistant appdata folder.
+2. Place database zip in your bar-assistant appdata directory.
+It MUST be placed only in this directory.
+Import will NOT work if you place the database zip in a subfolder.
 Be sure permissions for database zip file match your bar-assistant appdata (should be 33:33 as of V4 of BarAssistant)
 3. With bar-assistant still running, shell into the bar-assistant container and run the import command like below:
 ```
 #This will create a shell into your Bar Assistant container.